hiveot/hub/bindings/hiveoview/README.md

 # HiveOView

-Hive of Things Viewer, written in golang, html/htmx and sse using echo.
-Very little javascript.
+Hive of Things Viewer, written in golang, html/htmx, web components, and sse using chi router, sprinkled with a little javascript.

 ## Status

 This viewer is in early development.
 The information below is subject to change.
-TODO:

 ### Phase 1: SSR infrastructure and session management

-1. Setup a server with HTML template renderer
+1. Setup a server with HTML template renderer [done]
-2. Define Html templates for layout, landing page, about window, login window
+2. Define Html templates for base layout, dashboard, about, and login pages [done]
-3. Include htmx with sse for dynamic updates
+3. Support SSE connections for dynamic updates [done]
-4. Track client sessions with sse connections and state on the server
+4. Session management for MQTT hub connections and sse support to push events [done]
-5. MQTT Authentication in client session
+5. MQTT Authentication in client session [done]
+6. NATS Authentication in client session (todo: session auth without keys)
-6. Push connection status update
+7. Push connection status update

 ### Phase 2: Read directory